 Below are the guidelines for visits to the Hatfield Library from high school groups:

-Requests to visit the library must be made to the Associate University Librarian for Public Services and Collection Development.
+Requests to visit the library must be made to the Associate University Librarian for Collections, Teaching, and Research.

 Groups will be limited to 10-15 students; smaller groups are preferred because of space concerns and limited resources.

 A teacher or librarian from the high school must accompany students.
 Students should refer to the teacher or school librarian first for help using library materials.